Stability analysis and stabilization of LPV systems with jumps and (piecewise) differentiable parameters using continuous and sampled-data controllers: Stability analysis of LPV systems with jumps and piecewise differentiable parameters

 The conditions formulated in Theorem \ref{th:minDT} are infinite-dimensional semidefinite programs \blue{which can not be solved directly}.
-To make them tractable, we propose to consider an approach based on sum of squares programming \citep{Parrilo:00} that will result in an approximate finite-dimensional semidefinite program which can then be solved using standard solvers such as SeDuMi \citep{Sturm:01a}.
-The conversion to a semidefinite program can be performed using the package SOSTOOLS \citep{sostools3} to which we input the SOS program corresponding to the considered conditions.
+To make them tractable, we propose to consider an approach based on sum of squares programming \citep{Parrilo:00} that will result in a finite-dimensional semidefinite program which can then be solved using standard solvers such as SeDuMi \citep{Sturm:01a}.
+The conversion to a semidefinite program can be automatically performed using the package SOSTOOLS \citep{sostools3} to which we input the SOS program corresponding to the considered conditions.
 We illustrate below how an SOS program associated with some given conditions can be obtained.
-The set $\mathcal{P}$ defined in Section \ref{sec:LPVJ} can be described as
+The set $\mathcal{P}$ defined in Assumption \ref{hyp:param} can be implicitly described as